Famous/famous-angular/docs/unstable/directive/faRenderNode/index.md

-A directive to insert a <a href="https://famo.us/docs/0.1.1/core/RenderNode/">Famo.us RenderNode</a> that is a wrapper for inserting a renderable component (like a Modifer or Surface) into the render tree.
+A directive to insert a <a href="https://famo.us/docs/0.1.1/core/RenderNode/">Famo.us RenderNode</a> that is a wrapper for inserting a renderable component (like a Modifer or Surface) into the render tree. allows you to pass a reference to an arbitrary render node from your controller.